Skip to main content

 Portfolios

 First, a note on Portfolios.
 In REI Hub, the portfolio is the top level of the reporting structure.
 Properties live underneath the portfolio, and units live underneath properties (if applicable).
-Some reports, like the Balance Sheet, are only available at the portfolio level.
+Some reports, like the Balance Sheet, are best viewed at the portfolio level.
 Most reports, including the Net Income (or Profit and Loss), are also available at a Property-by-Property and Unit level.

 Generally speaking, a portfolio will correspond to a legal entity.
 Most separate businesses need fully separate books and, thus, their own portfolio.
 This is especially the case when multiple partners/investors are involved, and a Balance Sheet is required to file a tax return.
 The main exception is if all your properties are either in your name or held in single-member LLCs for asset protection.
 In this case, there are no other beneficial owners or legal entities with individual filing requirements, so everything is a pass-through that flows through to your personal tax return (on the IRS 1040 Schedule E).